naoshibaikyu/superbuddn/epilogues/incorrect1.md

 %

-Nadine confused: What time is it?
+Nadine Confused: What time is it?

-Scruffy: I don’t know; pass me that saxophone and we’ll find out.
+Scruffy Happy: I don’t know; pass me that saxophone and we’ll find out.

 Scruffy: (plays sax loudly and extremely out of tune)